How to Grow Vegetables Indoors

 To keep your success rate high and your crisper drawer full, start off with some of the easiest vegetables to grow.
 Mixed salad greens are a reliable, fast-growing crop for beginners.
 Or, try other cold-tolerant veggies with edible stems and leaves: Chives, spinach, kale, arugula, mustard, and loose-leaf lettuces all do well indoors.
 Looking for an even lighter commitment?
 Try fast-growing microgreens (more on growing those, below).

-Once you’ve chosen your plant (or a few), decide if you’re going to grow from seed or begin with young starter plants.
-In either case, you’ll need pots that cater to your plants’ future size.
+Once you've chosen your plant (or a few), decide if you're going to grow from seed or begin with young starter plants, like those from Bonnie Plants.
+In either case, you'll need pots that cater to your plants' future size.
 When it comes to containers, make sure it has a drainage hole and read the plant tag to determine the size and depth your mature plant—roots and all—will require.
 Pro tip: Plastic window boxes and 8-inch flowerpots are a good fit for a variety of veggies.

 Start seeds in seedling trays, egg cartons, or small pots (like clean yogurt containers) loosely filled with Miracle-Gro® Seed Starting Potting Mix, which is formulated for fast root development.
 (Follow the seed packet instructions for how to plant.)
-Once your seedlings have grown a set of true leaves—the larger leaves that appear after the first, tiny set of smooth leaves—move them to containers filled with Miracle-Gro® Indoor Potting Mix.
+Once your seedlings have grown a set of true leaves—the larger leaves that appear after the first, tiny set of smooth leaves—move them to containers filled with Miracle-Gro® Performance Organics® All-Purpose Container Mix.
 This lightweight soil drains well and contains nutrient-rich compost, so use this for any starter plants you pot up, too.

 If you want to skip the soil altogether, you can also grow many veggies in water using a hydroponic garden.
-Space-saving systems are designed for easy home use, and come in a range of sizes with built-in grow lights.
+Space-saving systems like AeroGarden are designed for easy home use, and come in a range of sizes with built-in grow lights.
+If you decide to go with that approach, check out our guide to plants that can grow in water.

 Watch, Water, And Feed Your Indoor Garden

-Once you’ve finished planting, care for your indoor vegetable garden the same way you would one outdoors, minus the wide-brimmed hat (unless that’s your thing).
+Once you've finished planting, care for your indoor vegetable garden the same way you would one outdoors, minus the wide-brimmed hat (unless that's your thing).
 Check in on your plants daily to monitor their progress.
 Water them regularly to keep the soil moist, but not wet.
-After the first month, replenish lost soil nutrients by adding Miracle-Gro® Water Soluble All Purpose Plant Food to your watering can, according to the package instructions.
+After the first month, replenish lost soil nutrients by adding Miracle-Gro® Performance Organics® Edibles Plant Nutrition to your watering can, according to the package instructions.
 Continue to feed your plants weekly.
 They get hungry, too!

 Troubleshoot As Your Veggie Garden Grows